This page is a guideline ONLY. Please consult a professional

 Measure Twice Cut Once

 Measure the amount of hose you want and then cut it.
-With this thickness of hose we recommend using a fine tooth saw and taping up the area you want to cut with masking tape.
-This will help reduce fraying on the stainless steel braid.
+We have chosen to cut out hose using very sharp cutters.
+But if in doubt use a fine toothed saw, especially on thicker hose.
 As its very important to have a very clean and straight cut.

 Tightening the Fitting